 Following her brother's death, Jess resolved to do everything in her power to not suffer the same fate as her two siblings and her mom.
 She started taking her doctor's orders very seriously.

-Dr. Jessup reinforced the gravity of the situation that Jess faced, but she also provided hope for a healthy future.
+Jess' care team reinforced the gravity of the situation that Jess faced, but also provided hope for a healthy future.
 This hope is born from the advances in cardiovascular medicine which every day are being developing at centers like Penn Medicine.
 Jess's doctors provided clear and understandable education stressing the importance of following the strict guidelines set out, guidelines to help her outlive her brother and mother's fate.
 "The news was devastating.
-I just wanted to be a normal college kid," Jess recalls, "But Dr. Jessup gave me the tools I needed to stay healthy."
+I just wanted to be a normal college kid," Jess recalls, "But they gave me the tools I needed to stay healthy."

 Putting her heart in Penn's hands

-Today, at 26 years old, Jess is nearly the age her mother was when she passed away.
-However, Jess has not only survived, she has thrived.
-Recently married, Jess is also pursuing a career in Nursing, another family tradition passed down through the generations, a tradition she is grateful to have the opportunity to enjoy.
+Today, Jess has not only survived, she has thrived.
+She is a nurse, another family tradition passed down through the generations, and works in the cardiac intensive care unit at Penn Medicine.
 "Jessica is the most courageous person I know," says her father, Michael.

 "Since coming to Penn, my ejection fraction, an important measurement in determining how well your heart is pumping out blood, has doubled," boasts Jess proudly.
 "I credit my health not only to my adherence to a healthy lifestyle, but also to the advances in science and medicine that have occurred since my mom passed away almost 20 years ago."